IjzerenHein/expo-firebase-demo/src/screens/auth/recaptcha/README.md

   firebaseConfig={firebase.app().options} />
 ```

 Pass in the `recaptchaVerifier` ref to `verifyPhoneNumber`.
-This will automatically show the modal with a reCAPTCHA widget inside when calling `verifyPhoneNumber`.
+This will automatically show the reCAPTCHA modal when calling `verifyPhoneNumber`.

 ```ts
 const phoneProvider = new firebase.auth.PhoneAuthProvider();